About Us

 History of Qoricancha

-The Temple of the Sun - Qoricancha was originally named "Inticancha or Intiwasi," which would mean House of the Sun.
-It was a religious enclosure built in 1200 AD under the order of Inca Wiracocha.
+The Temple of the Sun - Qoricancha was originally named “Inticancha or Intiwasi,” which would mean House of the Sun, a religious enclosure built in 1200 AD under the order of Inca Wiracocha.

 With the arrival of Inca Pachacútec to power, the entire city of Cusco underwent a beautification process.
-It was during this time that the Inticancha was renamed Qoricancha, around which huge walls were built and adorned with sheets of gold, silver, and precious stones.
+During this period, Inticancha was renamed Qoricanca, and enormous walls were built around it, adorned with gold, silver, and precious stones.

 With the arrival of the Spanish invasion, the Temple of the Sun was looted and destroyed.
-According to some historians, the gold belonging to this enclosure was transferred to Cajamarca to pay the ransom for Inca Atahualpa.
+According to some historians, the gold belonging to this site was transferred to Cajamarca to pay the ransom of Inca Atahualpa.

-The temple became the property of Francisco Pizarro, who gifted it to the Dominican order.
-They demolished what remained of the Temple of Qoricancha to build the Temple of Santo Domingo.
-The construction suffered three earthquakes (1650, 1749, and 1950), completely damaging the Church of Santo Domingo, only the Inca walls remain intact.
+The temple became the property of Francisco Pizarro, who gave it to the Dominican order.
+They demolished what was left of the Qoricancha Temple to build the Church of Santo Domingo.
+The construction suffered three earthquakes (1650, 1749, and 1950), completely damaging the Church of Santo Domingo; only the Inca walls remain intact.

-In 1956, the reconstruction of the Temple of the Sun - Qoricancha began, prioritizing the exposure of the Inca walls.
+In 1956, the reconstruction of the Temple of the Sun - Qoricancha began, prioritizing the exhibition of the Inca walls.

-According to many chroniclers, the first to build a temple in honor of the sun were the original inhabitants of Cusco, the "Ayamarcas," initially calling it "Inticancha."
-This ethnic group was a population that inhabited Cusco around the 13th century, before the beginning of the expansion of the Inca Empire.
-Despite having a great rivalry with the Incas, they were defeated and annexed to the Tahuantinsuyo during the rule of Inca Wiracocha.
+According to many chroniclers, the first to build a temple in honor of the sun were the original inhabitants of Cusco, the “Ayamarcas,” initially calling it “Inticancha.”
+This ethnic group inhabited Cusco around the 13th century, before the expansion of the Inca Empire.
+They had a great rivalry with the Incas, but they were defeated and annexed to the Tahuantinsuyo during the reign of Inca Wiracocha.

-Koricancha, Qoricancha, or Coricancha would be understood in the Spanish language as “Temple of Gold” coming from the Quechua words Quri “Gold” and Kancha “Temple”.
+Koricancha, Qoricancha, or Coricancha would be understood in Spanish as “Temple of Gold,” deriving from the Quechua words Quri “Gold” and Kancha “Temple.”

-We can also say that "Qori" means worked gold, its Spanish form would be Cori.
-"Kancha" means a site enclosed, limited by walls, its Spanish form would be Cancha.
+We can also say that “Qori” means worked gold, with its Spanish form being Cori.
+“Kancha” means enclosed site, limited by walls, with its Spanish form being Cancha.

-So we can say that the name means "Enclosed site containing gold".
+Thus, we can say that the name means “Enclosed site containing gold.”

 Architecture of Qoricancha - Temple of the Sun

-The Temple of Qoricancha was an enclosure dedicated to the worship of the Incas' principal deity, the Sun.
-This place, in addition to the Temple of the Sun, housed four other small temple complexes dedicated to gods such as the Goddess Killa; the moon, the God Illapa; the thunder, the God K'uychi; the rainbow, and the Goddess Chack'a, the star.
+The Qoricancha Temple was a site dedicated to the worship of the Incas' main deity, the Sun.
+In addition to the Temple of the Sun, this place has four other small temple complexes dedicated to deities such as the Goddess Killa; the moon, the God Illapa; the lightning, the God K'uychi; the rainbow, and the Goddess Chack'a, the star.

-All these complexes had a continuous band of pure gold three meters above the ground that connected each sector, similarly, the wire that held the thatched roof of the enclosures, was made of gold.
-The walls were built with natural stones perfectly interlocked, as in other Inca constructions.
+All these complexes had a continuous strip of pure gold three meters from the ground that connected each sector.
+Similarly, the wire that held the thatched roofs of the enclosures was made of gold.
+The walls were built with perfectly interlocked natural stones, as seen in other Inca constructions.

 Location of Qoricancha: How to Get There?

 Qoricancha is located in the city center, at the intersection of Av.
-El Sol and Calle Santo Domingo, just two blocks from the Plaza de Armas of Cusco.
+El Sol and Santo Domingo Street, just two blocks from Cusco's Plaza de Armas.

-The description made by Garcilaso harmonizes with what remains standing today.
-Although it is only a pale reflection of what Qoricancha was like in the times of the Incas.
+The description made by Garcilaso harmonizes with what still stands today.
+Although it is only a pale reflection of what Qoricancha was in Inca times.

 The Temple of the Sun

-It was the main temple of the entire Qoricancha, occupying more than half the width of the current Church of Santo Domingo.
-Garcilaso tells that inside this temple were the embalmed bodies of the Sun's children placed by antiquity in chairs and on gold tables, the walls were covered with gold plates, featuring a disk representing the Sun figure made of a thicker gold plate than the other plates covering the temple.
+It was the Main Temple of all Qoricancha, occupying more than half the width of the current Church of Santo Domingo.
+Garcilaso recounts that within this temple were the embalmed bodies of the children of the Sun, placed in order of antiquity on chairs and golden tables.
+The walls were covered with gold plates, and there was a disk representing the figure of the Sun made of a thicker gold plate than the other plates covering the temple.
 The western end corresponds to the current drum overlooking Av.
 Sol; its eastern end reached the current atrium of the church.

 The Temple of the Moon

-This temple was closer to the Temple of the Sun, as the Moon was considered the wife of the Sun.
-This building was lined with silver planks, featuring the representation of the Moon made in silver.
-Inside were kept the mummies of the Coyas arranged in order of antiquity.
-Approximately half of the Temple was demolished by the Spaniards to build the nave of the Church of Santo Domingo.
-It occupies part of the western side of the interior courtyard of Qoricancha.
+This temple was closer to the Temple of the Sun, as the Moon was considered the Sun's wife.
+This building was lined with silver planks, and there was a representation of the Moon made of silver.
+Inside, the mummies of the Coyas were kept, placed in order of antiquity.
+Approximately half of the Temple was demolished by the Spanish to build the nave of the Church of Santo Domingo.
+It occupies part of the western side of the Qoricancha's inner courtyard.

 The Temple of Venus and the Stars

-Near the Temple of the Moon, but separated by a beautiful alley, dedicated to Venus and the seven little goats and to all the other stars.
-The Incas called Venus “Chasca,” which means star.
-This temple was the place where the Inca stood, according to historians, to be divinized or to witness feasts or sacrifices performed in the rectangular courtyard.
-It occupies part of the western side of the interior courtyard of Qoricancha.
+It is located near the Temple of the Moon but separated by a beautiful alley, dedicated to Venus and the seven sisters and all other stars.
+The Incas called Venus “Chasca,” meaning star.
+In this temple, the Inca was placed, according to historians' references, to be deified or to witness festivals or sacrifices performed in the rectangular courtyard.
+It occupies part of the western side of the Qoricancha's inner courtyard.

 The Temple of Illapa or Chuki Illapa

-This temple was dedicated to the worship of the Rainbow, which according to ancient belief, came from the Sun.
-It has the same architectural features as the Temple of Illapa.
-A part of this temple was demolished by the Spaniards to construct the buildings of the Convent of the Dominicans.
-It is located to the North of the Temple of Illapa and opposite the Temple of the Moon, on the eastern side of the interior courtyard of Qoricancha.
+In this temple, the Rainbow, believed to come from the Sun, was worshiped.
+It has identical architectural features as the Temple of Illapa.
+Part of this temple was demolished by the Spanish to build the buildings of the Dominican Convent.
+It is located north of the Temple of Illapa and in front of the Temple of the Moon, on the eastern side of the Qoricancha's inner courtyard.

 Intipampa

-Almost all peoples of the world, in all eras, built wide plazas in front of their temples.
-Inti Pampa (which translates as Plain of the Sun) is the place where the nobles, their courts, service personnel, dancers, etc., would stay when during the course of feasts the Inca and the nobility moved to Qoricancha.
-This site currently corresponds to the Plaza de Santo Domingo, apparently, its limits and extent have hardly changed.
-It is located to the North of what was Qoricancha.
+Almost all towns in the world, in all eras, built large plazas in front of their temples.
+Inti Pampa (translated as Plain of the Sun) is where the nobles, their courts, service personnel, dancers, etc., would stay when the Inca and the nobility moved to Qoricancha during festivals.
+This site now corresponds to the Plaza of Santo Domingo, and its boundaries and extent have hardly changed.
+It is located north of what was Qoricancha.

 The Solar Garden

-It became the grand repository of offerings that all the subjugated and allied nations brought for the God Sun, consisting of representations of the flora and fauna of the Tahuantinsuyo.
-According to some historians, these offerings made of gold and silver were life-size in quantity and filled the area remarkably.
+It became the great repository of offerings brought from all the subjugated and confederated nations for the Sun God.
+The offerings consisted of representations of flora and fauna of Tahuantinsuyo.
+According to some historians, these offerings made of gold and silver were life-sized and filled the area impressively.

-The Spaniards called it the Solar Garden because of the number of terraces.
+The Spanish called it The Solar Garden due to the number of terraces.
 In the colonial era, it became the orchard of the Dominican Friars.
-It is located on the western part of Qoricancha and can be seen from Av.
-Sol in its entirety.
+It is located on the western side of Qoricancha and can be seen in its entirety from Av.
+Sol.

 The Fountains

-There were five water fountains, the origins of the water for the fountains was a closely guarded secret.
-The fountains had a religious significance and were decorated with precious metals.
-They were located throughout the extension of Qoricancha, currently, we can see a fountain with octagonal corners in the courtyard of Qoricancha.
+There were five water fountains, and the origins of the water sources were a well-guarded secret.
+The fountains had religious significance and were decorated with precious metals.
+They were located throughout Qoricancha, and today we can see an octagonal fountain in the Qoricancha courtyard.

-The GENERAL ADMISSION fee is S/.15.00 for both foreign and national tourists.
-Admission is not included in the Tourist Ticket.
+GENERAL ADMISSION is S/.15.00 for foreign or national tourists.
+The entrance is not included in the Tourist Ticket.

-*Please note that with your ticket, you can visit the temple of Qoricancha without any time limit.
+*Please note that with your ticket, you can visit the Qoricancha temple without a time limit.